 “Shake Those Bells” by Lynn Kleiner

 Lynn has a wealth of resources for early childhood.
-I recommend her Music Rhapsody training if you can take it.
 I like this song because it’s an easy way to introduce the bells to toddlers and pre-k.
 For “around we go,” I have the kids draw a big circle with their bells if they are seated.
 Lynn has kids spin if they are standing.
 This is can be a fun one to personalize by taking suggestions from the kids as to what they would do for the words ” high,” “low,” and “around we go.”

 “Jingle, Jingle Little Bell” by Super Simple Songs